Loading…

 Ant Media Server scales through its cluster mode, where multiple instances work together to handle increasing publisher and viewer loads.
 The enterprise edition supports auto scaling in cloud environments and provides monitoring dashboards for cluster management.
 This scaling model is effective for media streaming workloads characterized by a moderate number of publishers serving a large number of viewers.

 Visylix is architected for a fundamentally different scaling challenge: handling over one million concurrent input streams, each potentially running AI inference, recording, and real time alerting simultaneously.
-Its zero copy video architecture and efficient resource management enable this scale without proportional hardware growth.
-For enterprise deployments, Visylix provides centralized device management, role based access control, comprehensive audit logging, and multi tenant support, capabilities that are essential for large organizations but are not part of Ant Media core feature set.
+Its optimized architecture and efficient resource management enable this scale without proportional hardware growth.
+For enterprise deployments, Visylix provides centralized device management, role based access control, full audit logging, and multi tenant support, capabilities that are essential for large organizations but are not part of Ant Media core feature set.

 Enterprise readiness extends beyond raw scalability to include support, SLAs, compliance certifications, and long term platform stability.
 Visylix is backed by Aptibit Technologies with enterprise support agreements, professional services, and a product roadmap driven by enterprise customer requirements.
 Ant Media offers commercial support for its enterprise edition, but organizations building mission critical security or analytics deployments should carefully evaluate whether a primarily streaming focused server meets their enterprise support and compliance needs.